znuznu/nunki/README.md

 ## References
 * https://docs.github.com/en/rest/reference/issues
-* The project idea is inspired by https://github.com/tsoding/snitch
+* The project is inspired by https://github.com/tsoding/snitch

 _Sigma Sagittarii, Latinized from σ Sagittarii; formally named [Nunki](https://en.wikipedia.org/wiki/Sigma_Sagittarii) /ˈnʌŋki/, is the second-brightest star in the constellation of Sagittarius._